fix8mt/conjure_enum/README.md

 ## Discussion
 For MSVC, `magic_enum` compilation times a slighly better than `conjure_enum` (around %10).
 For clang the results are identical.
-From a compilation performance perspective, `conjure_enum` at least matches the performance of `magic_enum`.
+From a compilation performance perspective, `conjure_enum` roughly matches the performance of `magic_enum`.

 ---
 # 10. Compiler support